AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 - [x] have a design that can support forced inclusions
 - [ ] support forced inclusions
 - [ ] be able to select/rotate the set of "proposers" permissionlessly
+- [ ] allow permissionless participation from "provers"
 - [ ] a governance mechanism to support upgrades and integration with execution environment
 - [ ] have an enshrined mechanism to punish "proposers" for misbehaving, and a quantifiable guarantee of the punishment
 - [ ] do not depend on the "pending chain" for liveness